google/across/INFRASTRUCTURE.md

 # Infrastructure

-This site uses [docsy](https://github.com/google/docsy), a Hugo doc template for open source content.
+This site uses [Jekyll](https://jekyllrb.com/), a Ruby-based static site generator.

 It uses GitHub Actions `.github/publish.yaml` to generate static content that is served by the Settings > Pages setting.